GlPortal/specification/mechanics.md

     -   Tetrahedron buttons
 -   Jello boxes / spheres / tetrahedrons
-    -   Constructed in-place by pouring liquid jello in a transparent (e.g. plastic or glass) mold and then quicky being cooled
+    -   Constructed in-place by pouring liquid jello in a transparent (e.g. plastic or glass) mold and then quickly being cooled
     -   Bouncy!
     -   Available in different colors, for the cheap price of \$0.00 !